JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesScheduling.md

 This method spreads out processing time and gives all processes fair amount of time.
 Innefficient for long programs

 ### Shortest job first
-Programs are evaluated based on thier length and the shortest ones are scheduled first
+Programs are evaluated based on thier length and the shortest ones are scheduled at the front of the queue.

 ### Shortest remaining time